A Fall Get-Into-College Plan for Senior Year

 1. Meet with your counselor to review your college list and essay

 Beginning of senior year is a good time to meet with your high school guidance counselor or other college prep professional to discuss your college plans.
 If you don’t have a complete “college list” yet, get your counselor’s input on colleges that might be a good match for you and be sure to mention any colleges you’re interested in or curious about.
-Your counselor has an objective view of your strengths and your chances at the colleges you are considering.
-Your counselor might also suggest additional colleges that might be a good match for you.
+Your counselor has an objective view of your strengths and your chances at the colleges you are considering and might also suggest additional colleges that might be a good match for you.
 Start searching for colleges now with College Search.

 2. Ask your counselor about application fee waivers, if necessary